Artikumari005/Dive-into-React/README.md

 * Hands on conditional rendering (pracritetice on already written codes).
 * Again back to the chef claude project and update the things that are not dynamic like add a section from where we get the recipe in one click by calling api .That api is integrated tomorrow morning.
 * Working on same chef project today i passes the recommented recipe on click to get recipe btn manually ,later on I integrated api for that till now it is hard coded.
+* I have finish the react state and build one project ai-recipe-recommender .Now I start to learn about side effects in which I conver the controlled compoments and so on..
 ## 🎯 Purpose

 * To build a strong foundation in React